twilio-labs/call-gpt/README.md

 twilio phone-numbers:update +18889876 --voice-url=https://your-server.ngrok.io/incoming
 ```

-There is a `Connect` verb that will connect a stream to your websocket server
+There is a [Stream](https://www.twilio.com/docs/voice/twiml/stream) TwiML verb that will connect a stream to your websocket server.